+Date:

-SUBMIT ALL REQUESTS TO:
+- SUBMIT ALL REQUESTS TO:

-Mail: KEPRO, Inc. 100 Capitol Street, Suite 600 Charleston, WV 25301
+Mail: Kepro 1007 Bullitt Street, Suite 200

+Charleston, WV 25301

 Fax: 866-607-9903

-Particip ant Information:
+Participa nt Information:

 Name:

-Legal Re epresentative if applicable:
+Legal Re presentative if applicable:

-Address 5: -
+Address

-Medica id Number:Phone: () -
+Medicai

-Reason for Request:
+Reason 1 or Request:

-Date □ Unsa □ Part Services have been provided for 180 continuous days. e of last service// (required) afe Environment: must attach documentation to support request for closure. icipant No Longer Desires Services: must attach a signed written request comple esentative. eted by the program participant and/or legal
+o No S ervices have been provided for 180 continuous days.

+Date of last service/ (required)

+o Unsa fe Environment: must attach documentation to support request for closure.

+cipant No Longer Desires Services: must attach a signed written request completed by the program participant and/or representative.

-Reques ting Entity:
+Requesti ng Entity:

-Address 5: -

-Mailing Address:
+Address Mailing :

-Phone:(Fax:()
+Phone:( ) Fax:( )

-Signature of Person Making Request, Title, Date
+Signatur e of Person Making Request, Title, Date

-Note: If the request is approved by KEPRO, Inc., a notification of discontinuation of services will be mailed to the program participant (or legal representative) and a copy to the Case Management Agency, Personal Attendant Agency and PPL (if applicable).
+Note: If the request is approved by Kepro, Inc., a notification of discontinuation of services will be mailed to the program participant (or legal representative) and a copy to the Case Management Agency, Personal Attendant Agency, and PPL (if applicable).